 Increase Your Children's Nutrition Know-How

-Helping your kids understand label-reading prepares them for making smart food choices their whole lives!
+Helping your kids understand how to read food labels prepares them for making smart food choices their whole lives.
 Whether in the supermarket, at home or at school, there are many opportunities to teach your child about healthy nutrition.

 Home.
-Teaching children the basics of label-reading can be done easily at home, with many examples of foods they like to eat and their nutritional information on hand.
-Try some of these tips to teach them about healthful eating:
+Teaching children the basics of label-reading can be done easily at home, with many examples of foods they like to eat with the nutritional information on hand.
+Try some of these tips to teach them about healthful eating.